12 Facts About the South American Bushmaster

 Source: iNaturalist user Guillaume Delaitre – CC BY 4.0

-South American bushmasters require an average temperature of at least 24C, and rarely appear above 1000 metres in altitude.
-Within jungles, they prefer uplands rather than swampy riversides.
-This is far from a water snake, but South American bushmasters have been spotted swimming occasionally.
-They also have a particular liking for armadillo holes.
+South American bushmasters require an average temperature of at least 24C, and rarely appear at above 1000 metres in altitude.
+Within jungles, they prefer upland areas rather than swampy riversides.
+The closest South American bushmasters come to humanity are villages adjacent to rainforests, but they’re also found in nearby farmland, particularly palm oil, sugar cane, banana and cacao plantations.

 south american bushmaster fire attraction